dynatrace-oss/unguard/load-generator/README.md

-# loadgenerator
+# load-generator

-A benign traffic generator for Vogelgrippe.
+A benign traffic generator for Unguard.

 Contains the definition for virtual users that execute the following tasks:
 * visit frontpage